apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

 ### The ***non inclusive*** criterion for ***q(r)*** (a.k.a. the ***GT*** criterion):

+<b>Definition:</b>
+Given *r*, return the quantile of the smallest rank that is strictly greater than *r*.

+<b>Implementation:</b>
 Given *r*, search the rank array until we find the adjacent pair *{r1, r2}* where *r1 <= r < r2*.
 Return the quantile associated with *r2*, the second of the pair.

+<b>NOTES:</b>

+* If the given normalized rank, *r*, is equal to 1.0, there is no quantile that satisfies this criterion.
+This function may choose to return either a *NaN* value, or return the largest quantile retained by the sketch.

 For example *r = 5; q(5) = 30*

 | Natural Rank[]: | 1     | 3     | r1=5  |  r2=7 | 9     | 11    | 13    | 14    |